A Tiny Chapel in the Countryside

 This chapel full of myth and legend is built on a promontory just outside the village of Għarb, close to a cliff called Ras San Mitri (The Cape of St. Demetrius).
 Approached by a country road from Għarb, the chapel stands in a delightful spot and is Gozo’s westernmost chapel.

-An early fifteenth century chapel was rebuilt in 1736 to create the building we see today.
 The altarpiece above the stone altar shows St. Demetrius on horseback with an old woman praying and a young man in chains.
 This relates to one of several legends about the chapel.

 This legend – a favourite of historians and poets alike – tells how an old woman called Natalizja Cauchi, nicknamed Żgugina, was at home one night with her son Mathew when Barbary corsairs swooped on the island, broke into Żgugina’s house, knocked her down and made away with her son.
 The unfortunate woman ran weeping to St. Demetrius’ chapel and poured out her heart in passionate prayer, saying: “San Dimitri, bring me back my son, and I’ll light your lamp with a measure of oil.”

 St. Demetrius heard her supplication.
 She saw him moving in the painting, whence he rode out in pursuit of the Turkish galley.
 Soon he was back holding the boy in his arms.
 He re-entered the picture, but a mark from his horse’s hoof remained imprinted on the rock.
 The grateful Zgugina kept a lamp lit to the saint day and night.

 A coda to this legend has it that during an earthquake the rock on which this first chapel was built, broke off and fell into the sea but the chapel did not break up.
 Sailors and fishermen have often reported seeing light in the depths of the sea – Zgugina’s lamp still burning under the water!